dice-group/qamel/onlineQueryGeneration/readme.md

-This folder contains the project data of the Online Query Generation module prototype.
-A working web app can be found under target
+This folder contains the Netbeans/Maven project data of the Online Query Generation module prototype